Karibu! Welcome to Kenya. A beautiful land in the heart of the savannah.

 People aged 18-25 can apply to do fully-funded placements lasting three months in Kenya, through the International Citizen Service (ICS) programme.

-We have youth volunteering opportunities in Nanyuki, Machakos and Loitokitok.
+We have youth volunteering opportunities in Loitokitok, Machakos, Makueni, Nandi and Taita Taveta.
 Volunteers work with young people and people with disabilities to support secure livelihood projects, agriculture and to increase active citizenship in the community.

 For example, in Machakos the volunteers created kitchen gardens in schools to generate food and income.
 They also worked alongside the Kenya Red Cross to plan and deliver events for World Aids Day.